tks18/abandoned-read-write-tech/category/apps-updates.md

 ---
-layout: category
+layout: categorytest
 title: Apps and Updates
 slug: apps-updates
-description: Updates about Latest Apps
+description: >-
+	Google Play, formerly Android Market, is a digital distribution service operated and developed by Google.
+It serves as the official app store for the Android operating system, allowing users to browse and download applications developed with the Android software development kit (SDK) and published through Google.
+Google Play also serves as a digital media store, offering music, books, movies, and television programs.
 published: true
 ---

-<p>Google Play, formerly Android Market, is a digital distribution service operated and developed by Google.
-It serves as the official app store for the Android operating system, allowing users to browse and download applications developed with the Android software development kit (SDK) and published through Google.
-Google Play also serves as a digital media store, offering music, books, movies, and television programs.</p>